-If you want to know which files you have downloaded since you joined freesound, you can see this in the attribution list attribution list.
+If you want to know which files you have downloaded since you joined freesound, you can see this in the attribution list.

 If you have a particularly long list of files or very little space to attribute sounds you can always do:

-If you want to see a practical example from the movie Children of Men.
+If you want to see a practical example from the video game Minecraft

 Retired just means that Creative Commons is no longer recommending this particular license.
 If you want to read in detail why, have a look at their blog post which explains it all in detail.